 2. Select multiple files to rename, and then right-click on them.
 For example, from the menu, click on PowerRename.

 Note: If you’re Windows 11 user, then you need to click on the show more option once you right-click.
 Or, you can press the Shift + F10 shortcut key after selecting files.

 3. PowerRename window will now appear.
 And, you will see two fields mainly.
 “Search for” and “Replace With.”
-If you ever replaced text in a word document, you might already be aware of these two options.
+If you ever replaced text in a Word document, you might already be aware of these two options.

-4. The “Search For” field will ask you to enter the common word among all files and that you would like to replace.
-Then, in the section of “Replace with,” enter the replacement word.
+4. The “Search For” field will ask you to enter the common word among all files that you would like to replace.
+Then, in the section “Replace with,” enter the replacement word.
 Click on Rename.
 (PowerRename also shows preview renamed files.)